|

 allied itself with the Eastern Chalukyas of Vengi.
 In the next

-Anantavarma Chodagangadeva
+century Anantavarma Chodagangadeva

 was particularly renowned; he built the Temple of Jagannaatha